Uwais-Moosa/Uwais-Moosa/README.md

 -->
 ## **Hi there, I'm Uwais 👋**

 I am an aspiring software engineer working in the civil service, and currently studying to break into tech.
-I recently completed Colt Steele's Udemy course and I am currently studying the full-stack Codecademy path.
+I am currently studying the full-stack Codecademy path.

 ### **🚀 What I'm currently working on**